 All of this is not to say those med students are unskilled of course.
 They are, in many things, including many things specific to their hand held devices.
 In the end it comes down to the question of what we believe people should be skilled in, and what skills should be recognized.
 That, and why we think people should be skilled.
-There is a non-trivial difference between insisting that people should be equipped to handle a emergency that cuts the electricity without needing an immediate airlift and that they should focus on being the best sort of service worker whose every task is mediated by a computer.
+There is a non-trivial difference between insisting that people should be equipped to handle an emergency that cuts the electricity without needing an immediate airlift and that they should focus on being the best sort of service worker whose every task is mediated by a computer.
 (Top)

 Background Graphics (2020-01-27)

 One of the big changes that came in with cascading stylesheets, besides the loose attempt to force a complete separation between content and formatting on web pages, was the ability to use background graphics and do all sorts of fancy things with them via stylesheets.
 Separation of formatting and content is a good idea generally speaking, but it is not so easy to achieve in practice because the boundary between them is not as perfect and absolute as those who get particularly angry about page layout using tables insist.
 (I share their frustration about this, especially as it impacts website accessibility.)
 Often this whole question is quite arcane nowadays, with so many people using blogging software that presents them with templates and autogenerates code.
-Every now and again, even with templates, things go awry, especially when it comes to background images, which we are all used to since most of use desktop images, and most modern operating systems can take a folder of desktop pictures and automatically change them throughout the day.
+Every now and again, even with templates, things go awry, especially when it comes to background images, which we are all used to since desktop images are ubiquitous, and most modern operating systems can take a folder of desktop pictures and automatically change them throughout the day.
 Easy, familiar, generally a nice change rather than a distraction.
 Like everybody else, I never spent much time thinking about this, until I ran into a website that made me pay more attention.